eProsima/vulcanexus/docs/rst/enhancements/easy_mode/easy_mode.rst

 =========

 The new ``Vulcanexus Easy Mode`` aims to simplify, enhance and optimize the deployment of any ROS 2 application reinforcing the overall out-of-the-box user experience.
-Moreover, it claims to be the default discovery behavior within :ref:`Vulcanexus <vulcanexus_introduction>`.
 This section reveals its significance, operating mode and impact.

 Quick Overview
 ^^^^^^^^^^^^^^

 The ``Vulcanexus Easy Mode`` is a builtin discovery mode that simplifies to the most the deployment of ROS 2 applications with the use of `Discovery Server <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery_server.html>`_.
-To enable this feature the user only needs to set the environment variable ``EASY_MODE=<ip>``.
+To enable this feature the user only needs to set the environment variable ``ROS2_EASY_MODE=<ip>``.
 This ``<ip>`` can be either the IP address of the current host or the ``<ip>`` of an external host in the same LAN acting as the central point of discovery (``master``).
-A new discovery server will be spawned in background in the domain specified by the ``ROS_DOMAIN_ID`` environment variable.
+By running a ROS 2 node with this environment variable, a new discovery server will be spawned in background.
 The following diagram illustrates the concept:

 .. image:: ../../figures/enhancements/easy_mode/easy_mode_quick_intro.png